Understanding the foreclosure process in TX is an important part of navigating your own home foreclosure.

 Because every state is different, here’s a great resource that lays out the state by state deficiency judgement laws.

 It’s usually better to avoid a foreclosure auction.
-Instead, call the bank, or work with a reliable real estate firm like us at Texas Direct Home Buyers.
+Instead, call the bank, or work with a reliable real estate firm like us at Austin Direct Home Buyers.

 Experienced investors like us can help by negotiating directly with banks to lower the amount you owe in a sale – or remove it, regardless if your home is worth less than you owe.